aysieelf/aysieelf/README.md

 ## 🐾 about me
 Fresh graduate of Telerik Academy's Alpha Python Track, where my team project [Kitten Strike API](https://github.com/Alpha63-Match-Score/Match_Score) won 🏆 first place.

 I craft 2D games that blend cozy aesthetics with philosophical depth and subtle existential themes.
-My games aim to create comfortable spaces where players can explore deeper questions about reality and consciousness through witty dialogue and delightfully absurd situations.

 🚀 Open to junior developer positions where I can contribute my unique blend of creativity and technical skills while continuing to grow in the field.